 The Adrian G. Marcuse Library at LIM College invites participation in the third annual Fashion: Now & Then, a three day conference in which participants will discuss the past, present, and future uses of fashion information.
 Participants will be drawn from the fashion industry, libraries, archives, academic institutions, publishers, collectors, and museums to represent a full range of expertise.

 The theme for this Fashion: Now & Then conference is Meaning, Media, and Mode and will include presentations about fashion and information.
 Proposal topics can include one or more of these subjects in relation to fashion or style: archives, blogs, books, business, collectors, collection development, designer archives, digital archives, digital collections, digitization projects, rare books, fashion analytics, fashion forecasting, fashion history, fashion studies, film, magazines, libraries, librarians, patrons, mapping & data visualization, merchandising, marketing, material culture, museums, new media, oral history, photography, preservation, print & non-print media, retail, social media, special collections, street style, textiles, trend reporting, demographics & psychographics, and ephemera.

-Posted on October 2, 2013 I Blog post by Nicole LaMoreaux, M.L.I.S.
+Posted on April 22, 2013 I Blog post by Lisa Ryan, M.L.I.S.
 (LIM College Reference and Instruction Librarian)